ajitpal/creative-coder-agentic-hackathon/README.md

 An AI-powered healthcare information system that provides safe, accurate, and accessible medical information through multiple interfaces.
 Built with a safety-first approach using WHO ICD-11, OpenFDA, and Google Gemini APIs.

-**🎯 Built for the 2-hour hackathon timeframe with production-ready architecture and comprehensive medical safety features.**
+**🎯 Built for hackathon  with production-ready architecture and comprehensive medical safety features.**

 ## 🌟 Key Features